fredjoya/aws-bootcamp-cruddur-2023/journal/week3.md

 *   **Discussed potential UI improvements**, such as displaying a flash message after email confirmation and enhancing the password reset page.
 *   **Demonstrated how to store additional user information** in Cognito, beyond the username and email, and how to retroactively add them.
 *   **Showed how to examine the objects returned during the sign-in process** to understand available user attributes and session information.
-*   **Addressed an issue where the username was not pre-filled** on the confirmation page and acknowledged the need for better React skills to resolve it.

-# Week 3 — Congito JWT Server-Side Verify
+# Cognito JWT Server-Side Verify

 The goal was to implement a back end for Cognito authentication using Flask, focusing on verifying the access token passed from the front end to protect API endpoints.
 Here’s a summary of the steps taken: